christian-bromann/awesome-selenium/README.md

 - [Appium](http://appium.io/) - Appium is an open source test automation framework for use with native and hybrid mobile apps.
 It drives iOS, Android Apps using the WebDriver protocol.
 - [Selendroid](http://selendroid.io/mobileWeb.html) - Selendroid is based on the Android instrumentation framework.
 - [ios-driver](http://ios-driver.github.io/ios-driver/) - Test any IOS native, hybrid, or mobile web application using Selenium / WebDriver.
-- [Winium](https://github.com/2gis/Winium) - Automation framework for Windows platforms.
-It is free.
-It is opensource.
-It is Selenium-based.
-Supports: Windows Desktop (WPF, WinForms); Windows Store or Universal Apps for Windows Phone; Windows Phone Silverlight Apps.
 - [WebDriverAgent](https://github.com/manishPatwari/WebDriverAgent) - a WebDriver server for iOS to remote control devices via WebDriver API.

 #### Desktop GUI Automation (non-browser-centric)